perryyo/deploydjango.com/source/postgresql.rst

 Creating `read slaves
 <http://en.wikipedia.org/wiki/Master/slave_(technology)>`_ is a popular way to
 help scale read requests across a cluster of database servers.
-Luckily, Heroku makes this process extremely simple using their `follow
+Luckily, Heroku makes this process extremely simple with their `follow
 <https://devcenter.heroku.com/articles/heroku-postgresql#follow_beta>`_
-functionality.
+feature.

 Let's assume your application currently has a single database, ``HEROKU_POSTGRESQL_GREEN``.
 In order to create a new read slave database, you